Carswell Medieval House

 We do not know when the first house was built here in Carswell, but the building appears in records from the 14th century, as part of estates owned by the powerful Earls of Pembroke.
 There are two medieval buildings here but the medieval house is the oldest.
 The estate was mentioned in 14th century documents and we know that in 1397 it was rented by William Wyte.
 The house may have been rebuilt around 1500 and some time in the late 16th century it was divided into two separate properties.

-In the 16th century property was owned jointly by the Trustees of the Tenby Charities and the Church of St. Mary's in Tenby, but both halves were later purchased by the tenant and farmed as one.
+In the 16th century the Trustees of the Tenby Charities and the Church of St. Mary’s in Tenby owned the property jointly, but both halves were later purchased by the tenant and farmed as one.
 By the late 19th century the house was roofless and it passed into state care in 1982.

 The house consists of a vaulted undercroft with a large hearth.
 Part of a later bread oven can be seen on the left of the hearth opening.
 Beside the hearth is a stone bench.
 Both these features were probably later additions.